Gorgeous Annuals for Full Sun

 Lantana

 Lantana is a tropical flower that features brightly colored hues against darker foliage.
+These beautiful flowers bloom for a long time and are great plants for containers.

 This annual really packs a powerful punch when it comes to color!